x

 Queen of the Nile

-slot machine of all time, and it even inspired IGT’s legendary
+It's likely that Aristocrat's Queen of the Nile is the most played slot machine of all time, and it even inspired IGT's legendary Cleopatra game.

 Summary